zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 4. Register with Eureka discovery service.

-    <font color = "red"> Check this for accuracy:

-     Use the `new` method to register your service instance from Eureka discovery service in the following format: </font>
+     Use the following call to register your service instance with Eureka Discovery Service:

     ```
     ...